Dietrich College Interdisciplinary Minors

 Completion of the requirements for any of these minors is noted on the final transcript.

-To declare a Dietrich College interdepartmental minor, students should contact the college's Academic Advisory Center (AAC) and the faculty advisor for that minor.
+To declare a Dietrich College interdepartmental minor, students should contact the college's Academic Advisory Center (AAC) and the faculty or academic advisor for that minor.

 To discuss the possibility of declaring a non-Dietrich College minor, contact the advisor listed for the minor in question.